FloHu/VizBi-HUB/README.md

 Bartlam-Brooks HLA, Harris S (2013) Data from: In search of greener pastures: using satellite images to predict the effects of environmental change on zebra migration.
 Movebank Data Repository. doi:10.5441/001/1.f3550b4f

 to be found in folder "Zebras"

+### Elasmobranches

+This data, describing sitings of [elasmobranch fish](https://en.wikipedia.org/wiki/Elasmobranchii ) i.e. sharks and rays is in the file Reef_Life_Survey_Global_reef_fish_dataset_Elasmobranch.csv .
+This was obtained from the [Reef Life Survey](http://reeflifesurvey.imas.utas.edu.au) website, which we came across when reading the [article describing this data](http://www.nature.com/articles/sdata20147) in the Nature Publishing Group journal Scientific Data.
+This file is in the directory "Elasmobranches".
+It describes locations of sitings of such fish across the world.

 ## Galaxies